 “The art of language is being understood.”
 Confucius’s words of wisdom still hold true today.
 When you read through insurance documents, however, the authors seem to think the opposite – they’re usually written in incomprehensible legalese, with impossibly complicated terms and zero user friendliness.

 Around four years ago, employees at Generali started to notice this too.
 Customer surveys confirmed their suspicions.
 Customers couldn’t understand invoices, policies or even product texts on their website without help.
-Generali was communicating at the advanced language level C1, even though 60% of Swiss citizens only have a middling grasp of their language (B1 level).
+Generali was communicating at the advanced language level C1, even though 60% of Swiss citizens only have a middling grasp of their language (B1 level) at best.

 The starting point: